1. What Tetralysal is and what it is used for

 - you are pregnant, planning to become pregnant or are breast-feeding

-- you have ever had an allergic reaction to lymecycline, the active ingredient in this medicine or to other tetracycline antibiotics such as doxycycline or to any of the other ingredients of Tetralysal (see section 6 for other ingredients).
+- you are allergic to lymecycline or to other tetracycline antibiotics such as doxycycline or any of the other ingredients of this medicine (listed in section 6).
 An allergic reaction may include either a rash or itching

 - you have ever had kidney disease